CodeForBaltimore/Healthcare-Rollcall/README.md

 ## Setup
 To run locally you will need NodeJS and Docker installed.
 You can find install information for your operating system at https://nodejs.org/en/ and https://docs.docker.com/v17.09/engine/installation/

-Once Node is install you may run the app locally by running the following commands from the `app` directory:
+Once Node is install you may run the app locally by running the following commands from the `root` directory:
 ```
 cd /backend
 npm install